StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE MATERIALIZED VIEW.md

 **order_by** (optional)

 Specify the sort key of materialized view.
-If you do not specify the sort key, StarRocks chooses some of the prefix columns from SELECT list.
+If you do not specify the sort key, StarRocks chooses some of the prefix columns from SELECT list as the sort keys.

 **COMMENT** (optional)